 You can find the Museum of Decorative Arts on the ground floor, while the Museum of Fine Arts and the Archaeological Museum are located on the first and second floors respectively.

 Probably the most iconic neighborhood in the region.
 It has inherited the enchanting Alsatian character and owns an atmosphere you will fall in love with.

 Quartier des Tanneurs, as they call it in France, is located within the large island of Grande Ile, surrounded by the beautiful river of Ill.

 You can wander in the amazing labyrinth of canals and old streets for hours, visiting the delightful half-timbered houses.
 This scenery is what you can surely call perfection.
 The solace in the air is incomparable with any other neighborhood in Europe, and the colors, they are unbelievably wonderful.

 You can also visit the formerly roofed bridges of Ponts Couverts.
-Located in southwest of the quarter, these bridges still homes four medieval defense towers of the city.
+Located in the southwest of the quarter, these bridges still home four medieval defense towers of the city.

 There are several things to see and experience in La Petite France, depending on your taste.
 Just pay a visit to the district and let yourself free.
-The small France will not let you down.
+Small France will not let you down.

 The Church of Saint Thomas

 Right where there was an ancient church belonging to the 6th century, there is a church now, which is called Eglise de Saint-Thomas.
 The former church was destroyed due to a fire, and the present church, which is dedicated to the Apostle Saint Thomas, has been rebuilt in the 12th century.